When Should I Schedule My Puppy’s Next Veterinary Check-up?

 Age and Timeframe

 The timing of your puppy's initial veterinary check-up is crucial.
-It is typically recommended to schedule the first visit within a week or two after bringing your new furry family member .
+It is typically recommended to schedule the first visit within a week or two after bringing your new furry family member home.
 This timeframe allows the veterinarian to evaluate your puppy's health status and provide guidance on essential matters promptly.

 What to Expect

 During the initial check-up, the veterinarian will perform a comprehensive physical examination to assess your puppy's overall health.
 The examination may include checking for any physical abnormalities, looking at the eyes, ears, teeth, coat, and skin, as well as listening to their heart and lungs.
 The veterinarian may also recommend diagnostic tests, such as a fecal examination, to check for any parasitic infections.
-This initial check-up is also an ideal time to discuss topics like nutrition, , and with your veterinarian.
+This initial check-up is also an ideal time to discuss topics like , training, and socialization with your veterinarian.

 Medical History